 - When I do not need to ask anyone, anymore, whether or not the gate is open to pass

 I did not become wise suddenly; without a long history of errors, foolishness and defeat I would have never become as wise as I am now.
-In fact I am not yet wise, I am only about to become so, ceaselessly, with hesitation, interminably…
+The more I understand how stupid I am and why, the wiser I am.
+In fact I am not wise, I am only about to become so, ceaselessly, with hesitation, interminably…

 One thing I know: as long as I persist to seek, I am wise…